strapi/strapi/README.md

 <br>

-Strapi is a free and open-source headless CMS delivering your content anywhere you need.
+Strapi is a free and open-source headless CMS delivering your content anywhere you need .

 - **Keep control over your data**.
 With Strapi, you know where your data is stored, and you keep full control at all times.
 - **Self-hosted**.
 You can host and scale Strapi projects the way you want.
 You can choose any hosting platform you want: AWS, Render, Netlify, Heroku, a VPS, or a dedicated server.
 You can scale as you grow, 100% independent.